|PrintOpen table in new window

+Opioids continue to be the cornerstone of effective pain treatment in veterinary medicine.
 The opioids are a diverse group of naturally occurring and synthetic drugs used primarily for their analgesic activity.
-Despite some well-known side effects and disadvantages, opioids are the most effective analgesics available for the systemic treatment of acute pain in many species, particularly dogs and cats.
-Opioids combine reversibly with specific receptors in the brain, spinal cord, and periphery, altering the transmission and perception of pain.
+Despite some well-known adverse effects and disadvantages, opioids are the most effective analgesics available for the systemic treatment of acute pain in many species, particularly dogs and cats.
+Opioid receptors are part of a large superfamily of membrane-bound receptors that are coupled to G proteins.
+Each opioid receptor has a unique distribution in the brain, spinal card, and periphery.
+Opioids combine reversibly with these receptors and alter the transmission and perception of pain.
 In addition to analgesia, opioids can induce other CNS effects that include sedation, euphoria, dysphoria, and excitement.
 The clinical effects of opioids vary between the mu opioid receptor agonists (eg, morphine, hydromorphone), partial mu agonists (ie, buprenorphine), and agonist-antagonists (eg, butorphanol).
 Species and individual differences in the response to opioids are marked, necessitating the careful selection of opioid and adjustment of dose for different species.
 For example, a 30-kg dog may receive a preoperative dose of morphine (15–30 mg) that is similar to that for a 500-kg horse.
 Likewise, although butorphanol is widely used as an effective analgesic in horses, its use as an analgesic in small animals is falling out of favor because of its expense, relatively poor somatic analgesic effect, and short duration of action.
 The clinical effect of an opioid depends on additional patient factors, including the presence or absence of pain, health status of the animal, concurrent drugs administered (eg, tranquilizers), and individual sensitivity to opioids.

 Nonsteroidal Anti-inflammatory Drugs and Corticosteroids

-Although a number of NSAID have been approved for use in dogs and horses, only meloxicam is approved for use in cats in the USA.
-As with all analgesic agents, special attention to drug withdrawal times is necessary when using NSAID in agricultural species.
+Although a number of NSAIDs have been approved for use in dogs and horses, only meloxicam and robenacoxib are FDA approved for use in cats in the USA.
+Meloxicam is approved for a single dose and robenacoxib for up to 3 days.
+As with all analgesic agents, special attention to drug withdrawal times is necessary when using NSAIDs in production animals.

 Corticosteroids also reduce inflammation and provide analgesia.
 Depending on the product, they are administered PO, IV, IM, SC, and intra-articularly.
-Corticosteroids are used less frequently in the post-operative period due to the potential for decreasing immune function and due to other well-known adverse effects (eg, polyphagia, polydipsia, polyuria) after repeated dosing.
-However, they are used occasionally in chronic pain syndromes including PO for degenerative disk disease in dogs and intra-articularly for unresponsive osteoarthritis.
-Corticosteroids and NSAID should not be administered concurrently.
+Corticosteroids are used less frequently in the postoperative period because of the potential to decrease immune function and because of other well-known adverse effects (eg, polyphagia, polydipsia, polyuria) after repeated dosing.
+However, they are used occasionally in chronic pain syndromes, including PO for degenerative disc disease in dogs and intra-articularly for unresponsive osteoarthritis.
+Corticosteroids and NSAIDs should not be administered concurrently.

-For pharmacology of NSAID and corticosteroids, see Anti-Inflammatory Agents.
+For pharmacology of NSAIDs and corticosteroids, see Anti-Inflammatory Agents.

 Xylazine, medetomidine, dexmedetomidine, detomidine, and romifidine are potent analgesics. α2-Agonists are used in large animals for standing restraint and provide both analgesia and sedation, although there is evidence to suggest that sedation lasts longer than analgesia.
-Combination therapy with α2-agonists and opioids induces profound analgesia and sedation that is additive or synergistic as compared with the effects of either drug alone in both large and small animals. α2-Agonists are used as part of multimodal analgesia in the perioperative period in many species. α2-Receptors play an important role in the modulation of pain by the CNS. α2-Agonists may be used to induce analgesia when administered as anesthetic premedications (preemptive analgesia), may be used as a constant rate infusion intra-operatively, and may be used to supplement postoperative analgesia.
+Combination therapy with α2-agonists and opioids induces profound analgesia and sedation that is additive or synergistic as compared with the effects of either drug alone in both large and small animals.
+The mechanism of action is through G protein–coupled receptors.
+Alpha 2A and alpha 2C receptors mediate analgesia. α2-Agonists are used as part of multimodal analgesia in the perioperative period in many species. α2-Receptors play an important role in the modulation of pain by the CNS. α2-Agonists may be used to induce analgesia when administered as anesthetic premedications (preemptive analgesia), as a constant-rate infusion intraoperatively, and to supplement postoperative analgesia.
 In general, postoperative doses of α2-agonists are considerably lower than would be required preoperatively.

 Caution is advised to prevent excessive sedation and concomitant ataxia, particularly in large animals.
 Furthermore, even at relatively low doses, these agents cause profound reductions in cardiac output and may cause significant arrhythmia in all species.
-Ruminants in particular require lower doses, and pulmonary edema has been reported in sheep.
+Ruminants in particular require lower doses, and arterial hypoxemia and pulmonary edema have been described in sheep.
 Careful patient selection is warranted.

 Xylazine, medetomidine, and dexmedetomidine (the pure s-enantiomer of the racemic medetomidine) may be reversed in small animals after surgery to hasten recovery and minimize cardiopulmonary depression.
 Once reversed, however, these drugs provide no analgesia.

 Ketamine has long been known to provide excellent somatic analgesia but rather poor visceral analgesia.
 Interest in ketamine has increased because of its role in preventing sensitization of central nociceptive pathways.
 Ketamine is an antagonist at the NMDA receptors in the spinal cord and brain.
-Inhibition of the NMDA receptors prevents or decreases central sensitization in laboratory animals and people.
-Ketamine may be incorporated into the anesthetic protocol either as a bolus or a constant rate infusion to prevent development of exaggerated or chronic pain states.
-Amantadine, an oral antiviral agent, has recently been shown to decrease wind-up in chronic pain through its action at NMDA receptors.
+Inhibition of the NMDA receptors prevents or decreases central sensitization (wind-up) in laboratory animals and people.
+Ketamine may be incorporated into the anesthetic protocol either as a bolus or a constant-rate infusion to prevent development of exaggerated or chronic pain states.

 Other Analgesic Agents

-There are few clinical studies examining the use of tramadol in veterinary species.
-However, it has been shown to reduce minimum alveolar concentration of sevoflurane in cats and is reported to have similar analgesic effects after ovariohysterectomy when compared with morphine in dogs.
-Caution is warranted in patients receiving monoamine oxidase inhibitors or selective serotonin (5-hydroxytryptamine) reuptake inhibitors because of the increased risk of serotonin syndrome.
-Despite these advantages, tramadol should not be used as a sole agent for the treatment of severe pain.
-Tramadol may be used alone to treat mild pain and adjunctively in a multimodal plan for treating moderate to severe pain.
+There are few clinical studies examining the use of tramadol in animals.
+However, it has been shown to reduce minimum alveolar concentration of sevoflurane in cats and is reported to have an analgesic effect after ovariohysterectomy similar to that of morphine in dogs.
+Tramadol may be used alone to treat mild pain and adjunctively in a multimodal plan to treat moderate to severe pain.

-Acetaminophen is not approved for use in veterinary species but has been used effectively for the treatment of breakthrough pain in dogs at a dosage of 10–15 mg/kg, bid for up to 5 consecutive days.
+Acetaminophen is not approved for use in animals but has been used effectively for the treatment of breakthrough pain in dogs at a dosage of 10–15 mg/kg, bid, for as long as 5 consecutive days.
 The exact mechanism of action is unclear, although recent evidence suggests indirect activation of the cannabinoid CB(1) receptor.
 The so-called COX-3, splice variant of COX-1, has been suggested as an additional mechanism for acetaminophen in dogs.
-Acetaminophen is not considered a classic NSAID in part because of its low anti-inflammatory action; as such, the risk of thrombocytopenia, bleeding, and GI adverse effects is minimal.
+Acetaminophen is not considered a classic NSAID partly because of its low anti-inflammatory action; as such, the risk of thrombocytopenia, bleeding, and GI adverse effects is minimal.
 Hepatopathy is of concern, and routine serum chemistry evaluation is warranted.
 Acetaminophen should not be used in cats because of inadequate cytochrome P450–dependent hydroxylation (glucuronidation) and subsequent fatal methemoglobinemia.